Availability As Early As The First Week Of December

 filler@godaddy.com

+MFC is not available for hire or subcontracting by realtors, general contractors, other home service/repair companies, or home purchasers, and is only available to the current, private homeowner.
 Please take the time to read the information below to help you plan accordingly for your appointment.

-3) Obstructing furniture and personal effects on floor level within a 5' x 7' area must be moved prior to arrival to lay down a tarp.
+2) Obstructing furniture and personal effects on floor level within a 5' x 7' area must be moved prior to arrival to lay down a tarp.
 If area rugs are rolled back, they still must remain 7 feet back.

-4) Ceiling fans, A/C, and attic fans must be turned off for the duration of the appointment.
+3) Ceiling fans, A/C, and attic fans must be turned off for the duration of the appointment.
 All windows and doors must be closed.

-5) Two electrical outlets are required - one local to the room where work is being performed and one on a separate circuit in another room, so breakers aren't tripped.
+4) Two electrical outlets are required - one local to the room where work is being performed and one on a separate circuit in another room, so breakers aren't tripped.
 The vacuum cannot be allowed to accidentally shut off mid-service due to a tripped breaker.

 Test fires will not be performed post-servicing.

 Households with sneezy-coughy-drippy children and adults are expected to call to reschedule.
+I service up to six households a day, and I could have elderly or immuno-compromised clients.

 By paying the retainer, you have read and understood the terms of service.
+Do NOT pay the retainer in advance until an appointment has been scheduled with the office.

-NEW CLIENTS: Appliance and chimney type will dictate both seasonal and overall feasibility, and the above and below examples are to help you help me identify what service you require when submitting an appointment request (as it's occasionally common for homeowners to sometimes misidentify).
+NEW CLIENTS: Appliance and chimney type will dictate both seasonal and overall feasibility, and the above examples are to help you help me identify what service you require when submitting an appointment request (as it's occasionally common for homeowners to sometimes misidentify).
 Photo submission is also intended to gauge safe access of your roof, as there are instances where your roof may be inaccessible.
-Not submitting photos may result in service retraction for your appointment - to which you will still be charged for.
+Not submitting photos may result in on-site service retraction for your appointment - to which you will still be charged for.
 MFC would much rather refund your retainer, and provide you with referrals to other companies better suited for your chimney needs, than have to charge you for a non-service (inspection/eval) appointment.

 All appointments require a retainer, and is credited to the cost of the appointment.